Quantization of the affine group of a local field: Introduction

-From the pure perspective of quantization, the story stops (or rather starts) here.
-But to generalise Rieffel's construction, we need more.
-First, we need to assume the invertibility of the quantization map.
-The raison for that is to have a well defined composition law of symbols, that is a non formal $\star$-product.
-(This non formal $\star$-product will eventually be extended from functions on $X$ to elements of a $C^*$-algebra to get an analogue of Rieffel's construction.)
-At least for type $I$ groups, the most natural assumption is that $\bO$ extends to a unitary operator from $L^2(X)$ to the Hilbert space of Hilbert-Schmidt operators on $\CH_\pi$.
-When this property holds, we speak about \emph{unitary quantization}.
-This is this condition which imposes (in the examples where $G$ is not unimodular) to work with unbounded $\Sigma$.
-In fact, we can easily replace the Hilbert space of Hilbert-Schmidt operators by the GNS space of a normal semifinite faithful weight on a von Neumann subalgebra of $\CB(\CH_\pi)$ containing $\bO(C_c(X))$ without changing anything.
-However, in all the examples we know, it is the Hilbert-Schmidt operators that appear.
-Last but not least, we need $X$ to be endowed with a group structure and that the covariance property holds for the group $X$ too.
+Last but not least, we need $X$ to be endowed with a group structure in such a way that the covariance property \eqref{lab-elle} gives also covariance of the $\star$-product (the composition law of symbols) for the left action of the group $X$.
 If this condition is not satisfied, then there is no way to extend Rieffel's construction.
-There is at least two situations where this property holds.
-The first one is when $G$ possesses a closed subgroup $G_o$ acting simply transitively on $X$ and this is what we meet in \cite{BG}.
-Under the identification $G_o\sim X$, the topological space $X$ becomes a locally compact group and the $G$-invariant measure $dx$ becomes a left Haar measure on the group $X$.
-Hence, the map \eqref{la-belle} defines a $X$-covariant unitary quantization on the group $X$ and the covariance property \eqref{lab-elle} now reads $\pi(x)\bO(f)\pi(x)^*=\bO(\lambda_xf)$, $x\in X\sim G_o\subset G$, where $\lambda$ denotes the left regular representation.
-In that situation, we should also assume that the restriction of $\pi$ to $G_o$ is still irreducible and square integrable.
-The second situation, which is the one we meet in this paper, is when the closed subgroup $H$ is normal in $G$.
+The simplest situation where this property occurs is when $G$ possesses a closed subgroup $G_o$ acting simply transitively on $X$ and this is what happens in \cite{BG}.
+Under the identification $G_o\simeq X$, the topological space $X$ becomes a locally compact group and the $G$-invariant measure $dx$ becomes a left Haar measure on the group $X$.
+Hence, the map \eqref{la-belle} defines a $X$-covariant unitary quantization on the group $X$ and (with $\lambda$ the left regular representation) the covariance property \eqref{lab-elle} now reads $\pi(x)\bO(f)\pi(x)^*=\bO(\lambda_xf)$, $x\in X\simeq G_o\subset G$.
+At the level of the $\star$-product, it immediately implies left covariance: $\lambda_x(f_1\star f_2)=\lambda_x(f_1)\star \lambda_x(f_2)$, $x\in X$.
+More generally, this property holds when the closed subgroup $H$ is normal in $G$ (this is the situation we came across in this paper).
 Hence, $X=G/H$ is a quotient group.
 However, it is not true in general that the quotient group $X$ acts on $\CH_\pi$ so that the covariance property is a slightly more delicate question.
-In fact, since $[\Sigma,\pi(H)]=0$, it is easy so see that the quotient group $X$ acts by conjugation on the von Neumann algebra generated by $\bO(f)$, $f\in C_c(X)$.
+In fact, since $[\Sigma,\pi(H)]=0$, it is easy so see that the quotient group $X$ acts by conjugation on the von Neumann algebra generated by the operators $\bO(f)$, $f\in C_c(X)$.
 Therefore, the covariance property \eqref{lab-elle} reads in that case $\pi(g)\bO(f)\pi(g)^*=\bO(\lambda_xf)$ where $g\in G$ and $x=gH\in X$.
-Hence, the map \eqref{la-belle} defines a $X$-covariant unitary quantization on the group $X$ in that case too.
+But at the level of the $\star$-product, we still obtain left covariance for the regular action of the group $X$: $\lambda_x(f_1\star f_2)=\lambda_x(f_1)\star \lambda_x(f_2)$.

 The paper is organized as follows.
 In Section \ref{aprem}, we set the ingredients that will be needed in our construction.
 In Section \ref{PAFC}, we define the $p$-adic Fuchs calculus and prove its basic properties.
 The final Section \ref{CV} contains our main result, namely an extension of the Calder\'on-Vaillancourt Theorem for the $p$-adic Fuchs calculus.